top of page

 "What a fabulous, atmospheric and chilling piece of work!
 It put me in mind of The Woman in Black - the unseen and unspoken more terrifying than what we see.
 Claire Louise Amias' performance is perfect.
 It properly chilled me to the bone."
 Rosie Fiore (author, What She Left)

-“A fantastic evening, watching Claire Louise Amias in her one-woman show … A remarkable performance as two of the tales of Edith Nesbit are brought startlingly to life.
+“A fantastic evening, watching Claire Louise Amias in her one-woman show … A remarkable performance as three of the tales of Edith Nesbit are brought startlingly to life.
 Miss it at your peril!”
 Nige Burton (editor, Classic Monsters of the Movies)

 Production photography by Jacky Summerfield